 "I say, kill her."
 Ares screamed in rage.

-"Will you shut up!
-I thought we all agreed that your vote doesn't count when we are discussing whether to kill someone or let them live."
+"Will you shut up?
+I thought we all agreed after that last disastrous time that your vote doesn't count when we are discussing whether to kill someone or let them live."
 Poseidon yelled back, grabbing for his trident.

 "Partially, yes.
 I always take into account Athena's decision when deciding something.
-I still hate her for taking Athens from me, and then she made my girlfriend hideous."
-Athena scowled at him as he continued.
-"But the so called, "Grief of Crete" was only five years old.
+I still hate her for taking Athens from me, and then she had to audacity to make my girlfriend hideous."
+Athena snapped back into reality at that moment, frowning at the embellishment what had happened all those millennia ago.
+She scowled at him as he continued.
+"However, this so called, "Grief of Crete" was only five years old.
 Why Owl Head wanted her killed is a wonder to me.
 Besides, I thought it was Athena's duty to protect heroes or something like that."

 "Shut up, Owl Head."